datanav/docs/entitymodel.rst

    * - ``_ts``
-     - This the real-world timestamp for when the entity was added to the datasource.
+     - This the real-world timestamp for when the entity was added to the dataset.
 The value is an integer representing the number of milliseconds since epoch (January 1st 1970 UTC).
 This field is used only for informal purposes.